 There is no work that we can do that will expiate (atone for) our sins, or propitiate (appease, or satisfy) God’s righteous anger.
-However, in our times we have come to believe that God’s work in the salvation of an individual requires a ‘decision’ to be complete.
-A decision can be in the form of a personal declaration, to oneself or others; saying a prayer; signing a card; walking “up front” in response to an altar call; or some otherhuman act.
+However, in this present time we have come to believe that God’s work in the salvation of an individual requires a ‘decision’ to be complete.
+A decision can be in the form of a personal declaration, to oneself or others; saying a prayer; signing a card; walking “up front” in response to an altar call; or some other human act.
 Even the simple act of making a decision, it seems to us, is necessary to complete God’s work.
 This is false.
 We can do nothing to finalize or confirm God’s work, or contribute in any way to our salvation.
 Nothing.
 For an understanding of ‘Decisional Regeneration‘ click on this link for a description of how we came to expect this.

 Question: how much input did you have regarding your physical birth?
 Did you decide when that would take place, or how it would happen?
 Our regeneration by the Holy Spirit – that is, being born again, is the same.
 We did nothing to bring it about, finalize it , or confirm it to make it official.
-Here we are!
+Yet, here we are!

 This brings up more questions, however.
-Fortunately, because God is a rational God who acts in time and space, we can know if we are saved.
-We know by our attitude or response to Christ as preached and taught in the Bible.
+Fortunately, because God is rational and acts in time and space, we can know if we are saved.
+We know by our attitude or response to Christ as He is preached and taught in the Bible.
 Do we desire to know Him?
 Do we love Him?
 (This is a tough one.
 If one is honest, we will admit we don’t love Him in the manner we should, or nearly enough as we should.
 Pause now and read this devotional by theologian and pastor R.C Sproul. about how one can know if they are saved.)
 In other words, there is a change in our nature.
-We regret our past attitudes and behaviors that fell short of His standard of righteousness We begin to desire to change and follow His teaching.
-We begin to desire to know and understand Christ and His word.
-We want to obey and not offend Him.
+We will regret and repent our past attitudes and behaviors that fell short of His standard of righteousness.
+We will begin to desire to change, and follow His teaching.
+We will begin to desire to know and understand Christ and His word.
+We will want to obey, and not offend Him.
 This change in behavior may not happen suddenly, or be evident immediately, but is a work in progress.
 It is begun at the instant we were regenerated by the Holy Spirit, and began to have faith in Christ (we are at that point justified by faith before God).
 This requires no decision, or other human action.
-It is simply a realization that God’s has brought us to Himself and adopted us, and has given us new spiritual life that we may now see Him, hear Him, understand His word, and desire to know His Son, Jesus Christ.
+It is simply the realization that God’s has brought us to Himself and adopted us, and has given us new spiritual life that we may now see Him, hear Him, understand His word, and desire to know His Son, Jesus Christ.
 We simply believe, where as before we did not.
 As result of this regeneration to new life, we turn away from our sinful past, and think and act like a new person.
 This is repentance, and this is the evidence of our salvation.
 For a description of how this might look in the life of a Christian read this brief article by R.C.
 Sproul, Jr, a theologian and pastor.
 He’s the son of the author of the article above.